 Lavender Types: There are over 450 different varieties and that there are lavender you can cook with and others that are best for lotions and bath products, but not good for tasting, and how to know the difference.
 Of the 450 different types of lavenders each has their own smell, taste, and color.
 Check out and sign up for our very popular Lavender 101 classes.
 We offer these in the spring.

-Cost: The cost to explore our farm is free most months, except during the month of June at $5.00 per adult while the lavender is in bloom.
+Cost: The cost to explore our farm is free most months, except during most of June is $5.00 per adult while the lavender is in bloom.
 Agritourism wants us to charge all year, but we believe it is best only when our lavender is in bloom.
 We use this to help continue the high cost of growing lavender in Georgia for all to enjoy.

 Harvest Time: We have to harvest our beautiful lavender the toward the last part of June and the first week of July to get the right time of bud bloom or the flowers will fall off and not have any lavender to sell.
 This timing can vary due to hot days and more rainfall, which can cause the lavender to bloom in mid June.
 After cutting our lavender blooms we hang them up in our shop for drying.
 This is an amazing time to visit when the shop if full of lavender and looks like a shop of the olden apothecary shop from colonial days.
 It is a sight to behold.